College of Education and Human Sciences

 Accreditation

 In the College of Education & Human Sciences, we have a number of accredited programs.
 The Office of Educator Support (OES), which serves the College of Education and Human Sciences, the Ferguson College of Agriculture, and the College of Arts and Sciences, is accredited as an NCATE Legacy Site; the unit adheres to the Council for the Accreditation of Educator Prep (CAEP) standards at the national level and the Office of Educator Quality and Accountability (OEQA) standards in Oklahoma.
 OSU successfully renewed its accreditation by CAEP/OEQA in 2022.
 Each OES program area is accredited as well.
 In Secondary Education the Social Studies Education options are recognized by the National Council for the Social Studies (NCSS) Specialized Program Area (SPA).
 The English Education option is recognized by the National Council for the Teaching of English (NCTE) SPA, and the Foreign Language Education option is recognized by the American Council on the Teaching of Foreign Languages (ACTFL) SPA.
 The Mathematics Education option is recognized by the National Council of Teachers of Mathematics (NCTM) SPA and the Science Education option is recognized by the National Science Teachers Association (NSTA) SPA.
 The Commission for Educator Quality and Accountability through OEQA has approved the following initial certification programs: Early Childhood Education, Elementary Education, Family and Consumer Sciences Education, and the Art Education certification pathway.
 For advanced certification programs, OEQA has approved the master’s in Education Technology School Library-Media option, and the Reading & Literacy Education (Reading Specialist) masters.
 The Educational Leadership master’s (building level) and doctoral (district level) programs are recognized by the National Policy Board for Educational Administration (NPBEA) under Educational Leadership Constituent Council (ELCC) standards, now called the National Educational Leadership Preparation (NELP) standards.
 The School Psychology program is recognized by the National Association of School Psychologists (NASP) SPA and accredited by the American Psychological Association (APA).
-The Counseling Program with options in Mental Health Counseling and School Counseling are accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+The master's Counseling Program with options in Mental Health Counseling and School Counseling is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+The Counseling Psychology doctoral program is accredited by the American Psychological Association (APA).
 The School Administration EdD, the Educational Administration Ph.D., and the Master of Science in School Administration are full voting members of the University Council for Educational Administration (UCEA), a member organization of the National Policy Board for Educational Administration (NPBEA).

-The Patricia Kain Knaub Center for Student Success and Watson Family Center for Student Development provide welcoming entry points and continuing resources for integrated academic programming and student services.
+The Patricia Kain Knaub Center for Student Success and Watson Family Center for Student and Career Development provide welcoming entry points and continuing resources for integrated academic programming and student services.
 The Centers serve as leaders within the OSU system and to education and human sciences academic units nationally to elevate academic advising, the first-year experience, leadership development, student engagement and career development through purposeful and integrated programming and support services that develop students into active intentional learners.
 The Centers offer the following comprehensive and integrated services to undergraduate students in the College of Education and Human Sciences:

 • Services to prospective students and their families that clearly articulate College of Education and Human Sciences academic programs and related diverse learning opportunities.